oswaldoludwig/Seq2seq-Chatbot-for-Keras/README.md

 3. Run split_qa.py to split the content of your training data into two files: 'context' and 'answers' and get_train_data.py to store the padded sentences into the files 'Padded_context' and 'Padded_answers';
 4. Run train_bot.py to train the chatbot (it is recommended the use of GPU, to do so type: THEANO_FLAGS=mode=FAST_RUN,device=gpu,floatX=float32,exception_verbosity=high python train_bot.py);

 Name your training data as "data.txt".
-This file must contain one dialogue utterance per line, like this:
+This file must contain one dialogue utterance per line.
+If your dataset is big, set the variable num_subsets (in line 29 of train_bot.py) to a larger number.

-It's great to see you!

-It's nice to see you, too!

-.

-.

-.